 Australian Grown, Australian Manufactured

-Alana Kennedy is a proud Waanyi Kalkatungu woman from North Queensland.
-Alana understands all too well the effects of the harsh North Queensland sun.
-So, after 7 years working in the cosmetics industry, Alana was inspired to create her own sunscreen.
+Following a successful 12-year Career in beauty Sales and marketing, Alana understands all too well the effects of the harsh Australian sun.
+So, after working in the cosmetics industry, Alana was inspired to create her vertically integrated skincare model.

-“When I was very little, my mum used to sell beauty products and she taught me from a young age about skin care,” Alana said.
-“I became obsessed about ingredients.
+“When I was very little, my Mum used to sell beauty products and taught me from a young age about skincare,” Alana said.
+“I became obsessed with ingredients.